 In Eq.~\eqref{eq:yuk}, $\tau_2$ is the second Pauli matrix, $f_{L,R}$ represents the Yukawa coupling matrices, and $\bar L_{L,R}^c \equiv L_{L,R}^T C$ with $C$ being the charge conjugation matrix, and ``h.c.'' denotes the Hermitian conjugate.

-After electroweak symmetry breaking, the neutral components of $\Delta_{L,R}$ acquire vacuum expectation values (vevs), $\langle \Delta_{L,R}^0 \rangle = v_{L,R} / \sqrt{2}$.
+After spontaneous symmetry breaking, the neutral components of $\Delta_{L,R}$ acquire vacuum expectation values (vevs), $\langle \Delta_{L,R}^0 \rangle = v_{L,R} / \sqrt{2}$.
 The masses of $\Delta_L$ are expected to be at the $D$-parity breaking scale, which lies significantly above the $SU(2)_R$ breaking scale~\cite{Chang:1983fu,Chang:1984uy}, thus $\Delta_L$ effectively decouples from the processes considered here.
-It was emphasized in Ref.~\cite{Akhmedov:2024rvp} that the mass of the singly-charged scalar $\Delta_R^{\pm}$ must exceed 15~TeV to satisfy constraints from $K-\bar{K}$ and $B-\bar{B}$ mixings~\cite{Zhang:2007da,Bertolini:2014sua,Bertolini:2019out,Dekens:2021bro}, whereas the mass of the \dcs $\Delta_R^{\pm\pm}$ can be arbitrarily small.
+It was emphasized in Ref.~\cite{Akhmedov:2024rvp} that the mass of the singly-charged scalar $H^{\pm}$ must exceed 15~TeV to satisfy constraints from $K-\bar{K}$ and $B-\bar{B}$ mixings~\cite{Zhang:2007da,Bertolini:2014sua,Bertolini:2019out,Dekens:2021bro}, whereas the mass of the \dcs $\Delta_R^{\pm\pm}$ can be arbitrarily small.
+This is because $H^\pm$ are the physical singly-charged mass eigenstates built from the charged components of the bidoublet scalar $\Phi$, while $\Delta_R^\pm$ are the would-be Goldstone bosons eaten by $W_R^\pm$.
+The squared masses of $H^\pm$ and $\Delta_R^{\pm\pm}$ are given by

+where $\alpha_3$ and $\rho_2$ are parameters of the scalar potential: $\alpha_3$ governs the mixing between the bidoublet $\Phi$ and triplet $\Delta_R$, $\rho_2$ represents the quartic coupling of $\Delta_R$, and $\xi$ denotes the ratio of the two vevs of $\Phi$.
+Further details can be found in Refs.~\cite{Akhmedov:2024rvp,Dev:2016dja,Kriewald:2024cgr}.
 In addition, we assume that the vev $v_R$ is sufficiently large, so that the RH gauge bosons are also irrelevant to our analysis, which focuses on $\Delta_R^{\pm\pm}$ in both low- and high-energy processes\,\footnote{Consequently, we do not consider the searches for neutrinoless double beta decay.
 For a detailed study of the scenarios where $W_R$ does not decouple, see Ref.~\cite{Li:2024djp}.}.